Paving Matroids: Defining Equations and Associated Varieties: Paving matroids with no points of degree greater than

 \begin{proposition} Let $M$ be an $n$-paving matroid.
 Suppose that all the proper submatroids of hyperplanes of $M$ are liftable.
-Then we have that $V_{\mathcal{C}(M)}=V_{M}\cup V_{0}$, where $V_{0}$ is the matroid variety of the uniform matroid $U_{n-1,\size{M}}$.
-Furthermore, $I_{M}$ equals to the radical of the ideal generated by $I_{\mathcal{C}(M)}$ and the $(\size{M}-n+1)$-minors of the liftability matrices $\mathcal{M}_{q}(M)$, with $q$ varying over $\CC^{n}$. \end{proposition} \begin{proof} The only unliftable collection of vectors $\gamma $ are those where $M_{\gamma}=0$, or where all vectors belong to the same hyperplane.
-By Proposition~\ref{coincide}, any collection of the former type is in $V_{M}$.
+Then we have

+where $U_{n-1,\size{M}}$ is the uniform matroid.
+Furthermore, $I_{M}$ equals to the radical of the ideal generated by $I_{\mathcal{C}(M)}$ and the $(\size{M}-n+1)$-minors of the liftability matrices $\mathcal{M}_{q}(M)$, with $q$ varying over $\CC^{n}$. \end{proposition} \begin{proof} The only {inflexible} collections of vectors $\gamma\in V_{\mathcal{C}(M)}$ are those where ${c(M,\gamma)}=0$, or where all vectors belong to the same hyperplane.
+By Proposition~\ref{coincide}, any collection of the first type is in $V_{M}$, while any collection of the second type belongs to $V_{U_{n-1,\size{M}}}$.
 Consequently, the desired decomposition follows by Proposition~\ref{dec}.
-The second statement is a direct consequence of Theorem~\ref{theo lift}, using the fact that every proper submatroid of hyperplanes is inherently liftable. \end{proof} Proposition~\ref{des 2} is a generalization of Corollary 3.20 and Proposition 3.22 in \cite{Fatemeh3}.
-As highlighted in Remark~\ref{lifts}, the matroid in Figure~\ref{fig:combined}~(Center) and Figure~\ref{fig:combined 2}~(Left) fall under this category.
+The second statement is a direct consequence of Theorem~\ref{theo lift}, using the fact that every proper submatroid of hyperplanes is inherently liftable. \end{proof} Proposition~\ref{des 2} is a generalization of Corollary 3.20 and Proposition 3.22 in \cite{Fatemeh3}, from dimension three to higher dimensions.
+(See also Remark~\ref{different definition}).

-\begin{example} Consider the $3$-paving matroid $QS$ in Figure~\ref{fig:combined}~(Center).
-All points in this matroid have degree two, and all proper submatroids are liftable, by Lemma~\ref{lifts}.
-By Remark~\ref{lifts}, this also applies to the matroid $G_{3\times 4}$ in Figure~\ref{fig:combined 2}~(Left).
-Let $V_{0}$ and $V'_0$ be the matroid varieties corresponding to the uniform matroids of rank $2$, on $6$ and $12$ elements, respectively.
-Then, by Proposition~\ref{des 2}: